-The Career Education Center (CEC) helps undergraduate students, graduate students and alumnae/i develop the skills and knowledge they need to make informed decisions about their careers in preparation for life's work.
+The Career Education Center (CEC), located in the Center for Student Success, helps undergraduate students, graduate students and alumnae/i develop the skills and knowledge they need to make informed decisions about their careers in preparation for life's work.
 Whether you are about to begin your undergraduate studies, have just graduated with a master's degree, or are an alum approaching a career or life transition, the Career Education Center can make a difference.

 Make an appointment with the Career Education Center (CEC) by calling 617-521-2488 or stop by the CEC in the Center for Student Success on the ground floor of the Lefavour Building.